 Spending Patterns.
 A comprehensive list of estimated, average spending is provided for visitors in Table 8.
 Once again, statistics for both mean and median spending are provided to eliminate the distorting effects of long-term visitors.
-According to the data, expenditures on accommodations is estimated to be the highest expense for visitors.
-For the entire length of stay, the estimated mean spending on lodging is \$896, whereas the median is \$500.
-The average expenditures for shopping, \$609, is the second-highest expense for visitors.
-On average, visitors also spend hundreds of dollars on food, entertainment and transportation.
+According to the data, expenditures on accommodations are estimated to be the highest expense for visitors.
+For the entire length of stay, the estimated mean spending on lodging is \$569.67 whereas the median is \$337.50.
+The average expenditures for shopping, \$365.01, are the second-highest expense for visitors, followed by an average of \$265.30 for entertainment purposes.
+On average, visitors also spend hundreds of dollars on entertainment, miscellaneous expenses and transportation.

-Tables 9 through 11 (on the following page) explore several patterns of per-person, per-night spending for all six categories of expenditures by different groups.
-Rows which are highlighted signify the groups that spent the most for that category.
-In Table 9, per-person, per-night
+Tables 9 through 11 explore several patterns of per-person, per-night spending for all six categories of expenditures by different groups.
+In Table 9, per-person, per-night spending is examined by type of lodging.
+While campground and RV visitors spent much more